-You are expected to attend all lectures and the midterm will be scheduled during class time.
+Health permitting, you are expected to attend all lectures and the midterm will be scheduled during class time.
 The final exam for the course is cumulative and will cover material from the whole term.
+The structure and delivery of this class are subject to change if warranted by health and safety conditions on campus over the term.

-Problem Sets
+Problem Sets & Office Hours